The Wind in the Willows (TV series)

-The Wind in the Willows is a British stop motion animated television series that was originally broadcast between 1984 and 1987, based on characters from Kenneth Grahame's 1908 novel The Wind in the Willows and following the 1983 feature-length pilot film.
+The Wind in the Willows is a British stop motion animated television series that was originally broadcast between 1984 and 1988, based on characters from Kenneth Grahame's 1908 novel The Wind in the Willows and following the 1983 feature-length pilot film.

 The series continues from where the film left off, and original voice cast members David Jason, Richard Pearson and Michael Hordern return.
 However, Ian Carmichael, who had previously voiced Rat in the film, has now been cast as the narrator, and Rat is now played by Peter Sallis.

 The series was made by Manchester-based animation company Cosgrove Hall for Thames Television and shown on the ITV network.
 An hour-long feature, A Tale of Two Toads, was broadcast in 1989.
-It ran for five seasons, with the final season airing in 1990 under the title Oh, Mr. Toad, with a different theme song.
-In some countries, the original title is retained in the fifth season, and all seasons were packaged together as The Wind in the Willows on DVD.
+It ran for five series, with the final series airing in 1990 under the title Oh, Mr. Toad, with a different theme song.
+In some countries, the original title is retained in the fifth series, and all series were packaged together as The Wind in the Willows on DVD.
 In August 2022, the first three series, as well as the first TV film, were added to streaming service Britbox in the United Kingdom.

+In March 2026, the new 3D The Wind in the Willows TV Series called The Wind in the Willows: (The CGI TV Series) will be broadcast on June 15, 2026 on Milkshake!.